Frequently Asked Questions for Students

-Merit documents are records from your academic, military, or work history.
+Merit documents are records from your academic or military history.

 Meritize has a proprietary credit evaluation that takes your previous experience and gives you financial credit for it.
 We look beyond your FICO score at your merit documents to potentially give you better loan terms.

 Meritize accepts transcripts in English.
 Your transcript can be from a country other than the U.S. if it is in English with detailed descriptions of classes and grades.